 There are serious places you can double down if you are willing to share between the two of you (and even save some money).
-It is also important to have products your SO can use if they are the kind of person who doesn’t fully understand the benefits of taking care of their skin.
-Keeping skin care products accessible means they can start using things without feeling “silly” about it.
+It is also important to have products your S.O. can use if they are the kind of person who does not fully understand the benefits of taking care of their skin.
+Keeping skincare products accessible means they can start using things without feeling “silly” about it.

 4. Toothpaste.
 Unless one of you has really sensitive teeth, you can use the same toothpaste.
 The worst-case scenario here is that one of you perpetually squeezes the tube from the middle every time.
 This will cut down on waste and counterspace.

 5. An electric toothbrush.
-No, you don’t need to actually share a toothbrush.
+No, you do not need to actually share a toothbrush.
 But you can have one brush with different heads for each of you.
-It means you won’t have two bulky brushes and chargers sitting on top of your sink.
+It means you will not have two bulky brushes and chargers sitting on top of your sink.

 6. Razors and shaving cream.
 As long as you are not using the same razor, keeping a community bag of disposables in your bathroom is a great way to save money.
 You might love using men’s razors more than women’s (or vice-versa).
 Just make sure you are picking an environmentally friendly razor, like Preserve, which is made out of recycled plastic.

 8. Leave-in conditioner.
-Honest testimonial: I didn’t find out about leave-in conditioner until I was 28.
+Honest testimonial: I did not find out about leave-in conditioner until I was 28.
 It is life-changing.
-Don’t deprive him of this.
+Do not deprive him of this.